-All curriculum utilized in Harford County Public Schools is aligned to the Maryland College and Career Ready Standards, is grounded in the PreK-12 Frameworks, and is created, housed, and accessed in itslearning. itslearning is a digital learning management system where teachers create, assign, and access instructional tasks for students, who access daily lessons, tools, and resources.
+All curriculum utilized in Harford County Public Schools is aligned to the Maryland College and Career Ready Standards, is grounded in the PreK-12 Frameworks, and is created, housed, and accessed in itslearning.
+These digital tools are accessible to students who may be under quarantine and/or isolation which allows them to maintain their educational experience consistent with their peers. itslearning is a digital learning management system where teachers create, assign, and access instructional tasks for students, who access daily lessons, tools, and resources.
 The HCPS curriculum will be reviewed regularly with an equity lens to provide learning experiences that are equitable, diverse, and inclusive.
-To ensure learning experiences are equitable, diverse, and inclusive, HCPS curriculum will be reviewed regularly lens through the work of the HCPS General Curriculum Committee, Equity Task Force, and Content offices.
+To ensure learning experiences are equitable, diverse, and inclusive, HCPS curriculum will be reviewed regularly with an equity lens through the work of the HCPS General Curriculum Committee, Equity Task Force, and Content offices.